phrase/phraseapp-client/README.md

 See our [detailed guides](http://docs.phraseapp.com/developers/cli/) for in-depth instructions on how to use the PhraseApp Client.

+## Contributing

+This tool and it's source code are auto-generated from templates that run against a API specification file.
+Therefore we can not accept any pull requests in this repository.
+Please use the GitHub Issue Tracker to report bugs.

 ## Further reading
 * [PhraseApp Client Download Page](https://phraseapp.com/cli)